MacPaw/PermissionsKit/README.md

 ### Contacts
 10.11+

-Uses Private API for calling permissions, because public one is not working propertly.
+:warning:Uses **Private API** for calling permissions, because public one is not working propertly.
 See rdar://34158737

 ### Reminders
 10.9+